Kinetic Mining in Context: Few-Shot Action Synthesis via Text-to-Motion Distillation: Introduction

 Human Activity Recognition (HAR) has become a cornerstone in a multitude of fields, including sports performance analysis, human-robot collaboration, and intelligent surveillance~\cite{Dentamaro2024HumanAR}.
 Skeletal-based HAR remains a fundamental modality, frequently employed due to its lightweight representation, robustness to environmental variations, and inherently privacy-preserving nature~\cite{yan2018spatialtemporalgraphconvolutional}.
 However, the performance of deep learning models for this task is fundamentally limited by the availability of large-scale, accurately annotated datasets.
 The acquisition and precise labeling of such high-quality, task-specific data is notoriously expensive and labor-intensive, creating a significant bottleneck that hampers progress, particularly in few-shot settings~\cite{Dentamaro2024HumanAR,HungCuong2023DeepLF}.
 This core challenge of data scarcity in HAR is what we aim to address.

 To mitigate this fundamental data bottleneck, much of modern few-shot recognition research focuses on applying strategies such as meta-learning and metric-learning frameworks directly to the action recognition model~\cite{wanyan2025comprehensivereviewfewshotaction}.
 An alternative approach leverages generative models to create novel synthetic samples, thereby augmenting the small training set~\cite{fukushi2024fewshot}.
 When it comes to motion synthesis, current research is dominated by Text-to-Motion (T2M) synthesis models, due to the growing interest in text as a conditioning modality.
-This interest has driven the creation and collection of large-scale T2M datasets~\cite{t2m_humanml,mahmood2019amassarchivemotioncapture}, which has, in turn, led to the development of powerful deep models~\cite{guo2023momaskgenerativemaskedmodeling,t2m_humanml,tevet2022humanmotiondiffusionmodel} that can be employed as general motion priors for other generative tasks~\cite{sawdayee2025dancelikechickenlowrank,shafir2023humanmotiondiffusiongenerative,tevet2024closdclosingloopsimulation}.
+This interest has driven the creation and collection of large-scale T2M datasets~\cite{t2m_humanml,mahmood2019amassarchivemotioncapture}, which has, in turn, led to the development of powerful deep models~\cite{guo2023momaskgenerativemaskedmodeling,t2m_humanml,tevet2022humanmotiondiffusionmodel} that can be employed as general motion priors for other generative tasks~\cite{sawdayee2025dancelikechickenlowrank,shafir2023humanmotiondiffusiongenerative}.
 T2M priors are strategically appealing as a generative solution because the scalability of their annotation, using free-form, descriptive text, is significantly easier to achieve for general diversity than collecting high-volume, kinematically specific data for HAR.
+Yet, the challenge of effectively exploiting such general T2M priors for specialized, downstream tasks like HAR remains underexplored.

-While the community moves towards developing foundation models for 3D humans~\cite{khirodkar2024sapiensfoundationhumanvision,wang2025prompthmrpromptablehumanmesh}, the challenge of effectively exploiting such general T2M priors for specialized, downstream tasks like HAR remains underexplored.
 Our work concentrates on this challenge: adapting a general T2M prior to function as an Action-to-Motion (A2M) synthetic data generator for a specific target HAR domain.
 This transformation is non-trivial due to a significant domain gap characterized by two key factors.
 First, a semantic discrepancy exists where source T2M data uses descriptive text, while target HAR requires generation based on discrete action labels.
 Second, a kinematic gap exists between the broad, fluid motions of the source domain and the short, atomic motions required for HAR.
 The pre-trained T2M model, being a generalist, is therefore ill-equipped to meet requirements for reliable HAR classification.